john-unger/john-unger/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am John Unger, ambitious to steward our computer's function for the best as a Software Developer \\
+I am John Unger, ambitious to steward our computer's function for the best as a Software Developer
-A conscientious and creative thinking software developer for almost 3 years with a strong work ethic and positive attitude.
+> A conscientious and creative thinking software developer for almost 5 years with a strong work ethic and positive attitude.
 I learn new material quickly and possess excellent analytical abilities.
-Enjoy helping others achieve their goals and sharing knowledge.
-Currently, an MBA student at The Master's University to gain a foundation in business practices.
+I enjoy helping others achieve their goals and sharing knowledge.